 In a statement, he said that the telcos are taking every possible step to mitigate Cyclone Tauktae’s impact on the people in the affected states.

 Intra circle roaming has been initiated so that mobile phone users can easily switch between telecom service providers (TSP) in case their native TSP is affected.
-Priority Call Routing is helping government officials to coordinate and execute restoration work, he said.
+Priority Call Routing is helping government officials to coordinate and execute restoration work.

 “In the absence of grid supply, adequate diesel and battery backup at telecom sites is ensuring continuity of services.
 Close coordination with the NDMA and their Teams in the field is being done,” Kochhar said.